-Fort Myers Car Accident Lawyer Representing Kids Injured in School Bus Accidents in Fort Myers, Cape Coral, Port Charlotte and Naples
+Fort Myers School Bus Accident Lawyer Representing Kids Injured in Accidents in Fort Myers, Cape Coral, Port Charlotte and Naples

 Our founding partner, Randall L. Spivey, has devoted over two decades to representing injured clients and families in wrongful death lawsuits.
 He is a Florida Board Certified civil trial lawyer and a lifetime member of the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum.
 Randall Spivey has also received the Preeminent Attorney Rating from Martindale Hubbell.
 To learn how we can protect your rights, call (888) 477-4839 today for a free consultation.

 Common Types of School Bus Injuries

 School buses are poorly designed vehicles, often with no seat belts and many blind spots.
 Top-heavy and awkward to drive, school buses require a heightened skill level to operate and greater attention by operators that is sometimes missing from overworked, minimally trained drivers.
 No surprise that a child may be injured in or around a school bus, such as in these common scenarios:

 - The bus driver is involved in a collision with another vehicle